percy-xu/cicc/Small Cap/README.md

 ### Dependencies

 The entire project is written in python with commonly used packages like pandas and numpy.
-An external API [`JQData`](https://www.joinquant.com/help/api/help#name:JQData) has also been included for accessing Shen Wan (申万) industry catogory data (in lieu of GICS used by MSCI)
+An external API [`JQData`](https://www.joinquant.com/help/api/help#name:JQData) has also been included for accessing Shen Wan (申万) industry catogory data (in lieu of GICS used by MSCI).

 Finally, [`forex-python`](https://github.com/MicroPyramid/forex-python) is used for exchange rate data and [`plotly`](https://plotly.com/python/) is used for visualization.